Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Because Max to takes arms and fight in thier stead it allow Max realize that maybe anyone can be a Cybervator

-Alex becomes the first Green Cybervator to win MVP allowing to become cheif
+Alex becomes the first Green Cybervator to win MVP allowing him to become cheif

 Spike signs Max up his self with out asking.